-Head Start, Early Health Start (EHS), and Early Childhood Education & Assistance Program (ECEAP) are education programs for children with and without special needs up to age four.
-These programs serve children from low income families or who have developmental or environmental risk factors that could interfere with school success.
+Head Start, Early Health Start (EHS), and Early Childhood Education & Assistance Program (ECEAP) are education programs for children with and without special needs up to age four whose family has a very low income.
 The purpose of these programs is to help prepare children for Kindergarten (aka "Kindergarten Readiness").
 For more information about these programs or to find a program near you, visit the Washington State Department of Early Learning (DEL) webpage.
 A child can receive BOTH Head Start and Early Intervention services at the same time.